-Counsellors, Rob Wright or Mary Kirchner, are able to assist students in a variety of ways.
+Counsellors, Rob Wright, Mary Kirchner, or Nic Schofield, are able to assist students in a variety of ways.
 Parents can also contact the counsellors.
 They also refer students to community partners, who may visit the school, and professional services when appropriate.
 They are not involved in disciplining students and information shared with them is kept confidential.